lucav76/Fibry/README.md

 I suspect that Loom has some bugs, as I saw some errors popping up when exchanging sync messages between a thread and a fiber, so it might be better to not mix them for now.
 If you start to use Fibry and find some bugs, please notify me.

-Not every network operation is *fiber friendly*, at the moment.
+As of today, not every network operation is *fiber friendly*.
 You can find a list of what works and what does not [here](https://wiki.openjdk.java.net/display/loom/Networking+IO).
 In particular UDP is only partially supported.
 Selectors are also not supported, but as avoiding non-blocking operation is a key goal of fibers, this should not be a concern.

 At the moment I have no plans to make a distributed version of Fibry, but if there is real interest I would be happy to do it.